b3a-dev/ebpf-geoip-demo/README.md

 * **static**: static files to show a map in the browser with the representation of the places in the world form where different app-x are accessed.
 * **docs**: documentation screenshots.
 * **root dir**: contains a simple userspace Go server that reads from the eBPF map and shows those updating the map that is serving.
+* **tracing**: contains an independent second part of the demo, consist on tracing a Go function with eBPF.

 ## Demo overview
 **The high level idea for the demo:**<br/>